Flawed Reporting Procedures at NHTSA & Takata Corp

 Car Recalled and Involved in an Accident?
 Get Help.

 Personal injury cases involving recalled vehicles are more difficult than the run of the mill auto accidents.
-At Goldberg Finnegan Law, we have the resources to get you and your family the justice that you deserve.
+At Goldberg Finnegan Law, our personal injury lawyers and support staff have the resources to get you and your family the justice that you deserve.

 Between the GM ignition switch debacle and the ongoing Takata recall saga, the last few years have been filled with recall turmoil for the automotive industry.